BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 the mind sees clearly when it is calm.

-The pleasure that the Buddha talks about, the pleasure that is different from the pleasure of sensuality - is that very pleasure of not being bothered, pleasure of being withdrawn, pleasure of sense restraint.
+The pleasure that the Buddha talks about, the pleasure that is different from the pleasure of sensuality—is that very pleasure of not being bothered, pleasure of being withdrawn, pleasure of sense restraint.

-It is a pleasure that you cannot crave for more of, because it didn’t come in that external sense of just replacing \[one experience with another\] - as in just something that overwhelms you.
+It is a pleasure that you cannot crave for more of, because it didn’t come in that external sense of just replacing \[one experience with another\]—as in just something that overwhelms you.
 Even the pleasure of *jhana* is the pleasure of that withdrawal from beforehand, that is what the pleasure belongs to, not to the *jhana* \[as such\].
 It is a result of that seclusion and non-activity.

 <div lang="en">